 Space is not the same as capacity.
-Here we’re talking about the physical dimensions of the toilet.
+Here we’re talking about the physical dimensions of the RV toilet.
 It is important because space is limited in an RV so you’ve got to make the most of the space that is provided for you.

-If space is limited you may want to consider portable toilets or cassette toilets.
+If space is limited you may want to consider RV portable toilets or RV cassette toilets.
 They’re smaller but have a small footprint.
 That makes a huge difference if you’re the type who doesn’t like to waste space on an RV.

 No matter what type of RV toilet you buy you’ve got to take the construction into consideration.
-Get a toilet that is durable, made from hard plastic or other similar materials so it can withstand the rigors of heavy use in RVs or camping.
+Get a toilet that is durable, made from hard plastic or other similar materials so it can withstand the rigors of heavy use in RV or camping.
 The better constructed the toilet, the easier to handle it will be.

 3. Installation System

 Replacing your existing toilet in your RV should be a simple process if the toilet is well made.
-Most high quality motorhome toilets just require a couple of bolts and they’re good to go.
+Most high quality RV toilets just require a couple of bolts and they’re good to go.

 4. Consider Flushing System

 The rule is simple, the more powerful the flushing mechanism the more effective it’s going to dispose of waste.
 Some toilets use a foot pedal while others have the traditional hand flush.
 Either way, just look for the one that has the maximum amount of power so repeated flushing won’t be required.

 We measure value by the longevity of its lifespan, the warranty, ease of use and how easy the RV toilet is to clean and maintain.
 These are all important even though we often take them for granted.

 The best value toilet for RV is not necessarily the cheapest.
 Rather it is the one that is going to since you the best and in the longest possible time.
 That’s why there is more to finding the best RV toilet than just picking out the cheapest.